InspiryThemes/realhomes-docs/docs/property-settings.md

 Please note that you can also manage the settings of **Schedule A Tour** while [adding/editing a property](https://realhomes.io/documentation/add-property/#schedule-a-tour).

 ## Energy Performance
-**Energy Performance Settings** are located in **Dashboard → RealHomes → Property Detail Page → Energy Performance**.You can show/Hide Energy Performance section for the properties.
+**Energy Performance Settings** are located in **Dashboard → RealHomes → Property Detail Page → Energy Performance**.
+You can show/hide Energy Performance section for the properties.

 ![Energy Performance on Property Detail Page](images/single-property-page/property-energy-performance.png)